claudiaangel17/Customizing-and-Managing-Issues/.github/steps/1-open-a-pull-request.md

 - `no:assignee` - Find issues with no assignee
 - `no:label` - Find issues with no labels

+## :keyboard: Task: Create an Issue

+1. Navigate to the Issues tab in your repository
+2. Click on create new Issue
+3. Make sure to label to issue as a bug and assign it to yourself

 ## :keyboard: Task: Create Your First Advanced Search

 1. Navigate to the Issues tab in your repository